The top three ways to attract and retain talent in a competitive labour market

 While this may not seem like a huge drop, in numerical terms it equates to more than half a million fewer job searches each month.

 On top of this, there has been a steady rise in the number of UK-based jobseekers searching for jobs overseas.
-This shift can be attributed to a couple of factors – British workers looking for positions abroad, but also foreign-born workers looking to return home, now that economic conditions are more favourable in many of their countries of origin.
+This shift can be attributed to a couple of factors – British workers looking for positions abroad, but also foreign-born workers looking to return home, now that economic conditions are more favorable in many of their countries of origin.

 Searching broadly and imaginatively for recruits can mitigate these problems.
 We recently discussed on the blog how the UK’s hidden talent pools offer an untapped supply of capable staff whom smart employers should be looking to attract.